 deploy/run -d -s

-3. To update modules database data and schema (bin/magento setup:upgrade), use the CLI command:
+To update Magento 2 modules database data and schema (bin/magento setup:upgrade), use the CLI command:

 If you install new extensions then run this command: